digiscot/digiscot-website/pages/projects/bonkle.md

 1. Modification of the survey form
 2. Recruit some of the more experienced club members to help with "one-to one" tuition.
 3. Text

+NEXT STAGE
+The lessons leaarned about presentation on the previous courses have now been applied and wider publication has taken place.
+The introductory course is offered on a two week cycle on a separate day (Wednesday) from the main groups.
+This cycle will continue to the end of October when a further report will be produced.